anirudhprmar/word-grind/README.md

 loading states on switching tabs or trpc calls shuffle the answers for quiz fix the profile page percentage
-- [X]- record a demo video and update the landing page with demo video

 - [ ]- start marketting the app: reddit , x , linkedIn, hacker news distribution is the key - 1.5 hr

 ______